jlink/property-based-testing-in-kotlin/docs/README.md

 Double.any().array(Array<Double>::class.java).ofSize(10)
 ```

-In Kotlin, we have a bit more flexibility, so here's the version using reified types,
+In Kotlin, we have a bit more flexibility, so here's the version using an extension method
-which saves you two characters:
+that saves you two characters:

 ```kotlin
 Double.any().array<Double, Array<Double>>().ofSize(10)